json-structure/json-structure/README.md

 request.
 We tend to be conservative with new feature requests, so opening an issue lets us talk about the proposal before you spend the effort writing code.

-In general we aren't looking for features that solve one-off problems.
-We prefer a new feature that can solve an entire class of problems or multiple classes of problems.
-An example of this design is the "default" property.
-Not only does it provide a value when none is provided.
-It is also used to indicate that a value is optional.

 Another source of concern is feature interaction.
 In general there should only be one way to do a thing.